effectiveness of play therapy on joint attention of children with autism spectrum disorder

 Method: This study is a qualitative experimental research using a single-subject A-B design with a pre-test and post-test structure.
 To implement the intervention, four children aged 3 to 4 years old (three boys and one girl) were randomly selected.
 Prior to the intervention, an initial assessment was conducted twice for each child using the Early Social Communication Scales (ESCS) developed by Mundy et al. (2013).
 The intervention included individual play therapy sessions held over 10 sessions for five weeks (twice a week,60 minutes per session).
 Follow-up assessments were collected after the second, fifth, eighth, and tenth sessions, and the data were analyzed using Cohen's D effect size.

-Findings: The results indicated that play therapy had a significant impact on improving the components of joint attention in children with Autism Spectrum Disorder.
-Specifically, the findings showed a meaningful increase in initiating joint attention and responding to joint attention in the participating children after the intervention period (P 0/05).
+Findings: The results indicated that play therapy had a significant impact on improving the components of joint attention in children with ASD.
+Specifically, the findings showed a meaningful increase in initiating joint attention and responding to joint attention in the participating children after the intervention period (P< 0.05).

 Conclusion: It can be concluded that play therapy is an effective approach for enhancing joint attention.
-Therefore, play therapy can be used as a therapeutic intervention to increase joint attention in children with Autism Spectrum Disorder.
+Therefore, play therapy can be used as a therapeutic intervention to increase joint attention in children with ASD.

 Keywords